bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 1. Run `gwa generate-config` to generate configuration for your Gateway from a template.

-  First, choose a unique name for your API service to be shown as part of your vanity URL: `<MYSERVICE>.api.gov.bc.ca`.
+  First, choose a unique name for your API service to be shown as part of your vanity URL: `<MYSERVICE>.dev.api.gov.bc.ca`.

   Then run the following command, substituting your service name for `<MYSERVICE>`: